 In the opened window, select the Google account you want to use.

-Check out the listed permissions by clicking the (i) icon and then clicking Allow.
+Check out the listed permissions by clicking the "(i)" icon and then clicking Allow.

 Read the information message and click Done.

-After you follow these steps, you can create your template using Google Docs and use the Template Builder add-on.
+After you follow these steps, you can create your template using Google Docs and use the "Template Builder" add-on.

-You'll find the Template Builder work pane on the right side of the Google Document.
-The object and fields from the query that you built in the Query Builder tab are reflected in Template Builder.
+You'll find the "Template Builder" work pane on the right side of the Google Docs.
+Objects and fields from the query that you built in the "Query Builder" tab are reflected in Template Builder.

 Before you start building the template, let's have a glance at what we call the Template Builder's work pane.